 Renting Office Space

 The first advantage of renting office space is that it has short to medium-term financial advantages.
 It means you don’t have to make a huge initial investment into property.
 A security deposit will be necessary for the landlord you choose to rent from but this is nowhere near the amount of capital needed when buying.
 Office leases often come with rent-free periods which also help out a new business.
-The usual rent-free period tends to be only a small fraction of the overall cost but still a cash shaving measure.
+The usual rent-free period tends to be only a small fraction of the overall cost but is still a cash-shaving measure.

-Different Types of Lease
+Different Types of Leases

 There are two different types of lease available in the UK and you need to understand them both before making your choice.

-A conventional lease gives you access to empty office space that you’ll need to equip fully with everything from your office furniture to telephone lines, internet and other facilities
+A conventional lease gives you access to empty office space that you’ll need to equip fully with everything from your office furniture to telephone lines, internet, and other facilities

 A flexible lease gives you the opportunity of renting a fully ready office for periods as short as one month.
-All the equipment is in place from computers to furniture to the telecommunications systems.
+All the equipment is in place from computers to furniture to telecommunications systems.
 They are a great idea short-term but can become expensive.

 All the information we’ve put together shows how renting an office stands up against buying and it is an option you shouldn’t discount without proper thought.
 The lease that’s right for you probably depends on the age and security of your business.